Menu Close

 The customer is at the heart of everything we do.
 We pride ourselves in the care we offer to our customers through the home buying journey and long after they have moved in.

 We monitor customer satisfaction through regular surveys, carried out independently by a specialist company ‘In-House’ to ensure the accuracy and validity of our results.
-In 2022, we achieved an overall customer satisfaction rating of over 90%.
+In financial year 2023/24, we achieved an overall customer satisfaction rating of over 96%.

 In fact, these videos are one of the ways we go further for our customers and help them to live sustainably in their home.
 To ensure our customers were benefitting from the cost and environmental benefits of air source, we created an online guide for them to refer to as much as required.